List of former bridges in Blois: The Medieval bridge

-A second bridge, in wood and stone, is first mentioned from 1089 onwards in a document in which the newly Count Stephen attests to the ownership of two mills built on the bridge and owned by the abbot of Pontlevoy.
+A second bridge in wood and stone is first mentioned from 1089 onwards in a document in which the newly Count Stephen attests to the ownership of two mills built on the bridge and owned by the abbot of Pontlevoy.
 In 2003, French National Institute for Preventive Archaeological Research (INRAP) confirmed by radiocarbon dating that the oaks used for the foundations of this structure dated from somewhen between 998 and 1159.
 It would thus seem that its construction was ordered and financed by Count Stephen's grandfather, Count Odo II, who was on the initiative of the Medieval Bridge of Tours construction between 1034 and 1037.

 The medieval bridge of Blois was located 70m downstream from the modern Jacques-Gabriel Bridge.
 The foundations of most of its 19 stone pillars are also visible when the river's water lever is low.
 These are responsible for the water backwash downstream of the modern bridge.

-In the Middle Ages, the river was more heavily developed: on the bridge, there were also houses, towers (including a gate-tower on the fortified right bank), a chapel as well as stairs to a submersible dike, on which there were 5 water mills, fisheries and a small port.
-This dike, also visible when the water level is low, originally crossed the river from the bridge to St Nicolas Church, and was then reinforced and extended in the 13th century to the level of La Creusille Harbor in order to divert the river's flow to the right bank.
+In the Middle Ages the river was more heavily developed: on the bridge, there were also houses, towers (including a gate-tower on the fortified right bank), a chapel as well as stairs to a submersible dike, on which there were 5 water mills, fisheries and a small port.
+This dike, also visible when the water level is low, originally crossed the river from the bridge to St Nicolas Church, and was then reinforced and extended in the 13th century to the level of La Creusille Harbor to divert the river's flow to the right bank.

-Very early on, Counts of Blois understood the geostrategic importance of this bridge, hence the presence of a gate-tower at the entrance to the town, thus introducing a toll tax on all new entrants.
+Very early on Counts of Blois understood the geostrategic importance of this bridge, hence the presence of a gate-tower at the entrance to the town, thus introducing a toll tax on all new entrants.
 At the time, it was the only bridge over the Loire river for many miles, which explains why so many activities were concentrated on it.

-Eventually, on the night during February 6 and 7, 1716, the bridge collapsed under the pressure of a violent ice jam break-up on the river.
+On the night during 6 and 7 February 1716, the bridge collapsed under the pressure of a violent ice jam break-up on the river.
 One year later, the construction of the Jacques-Gabriel Bridge began, and lasted until 1724.